 - Comatose states (from extremely high doses)

-As LSD is a controlled hallucinogenic, and side effects are possible, it is important to seek medical advice and use caution when using LSD alongside other medications or substances.
+As LSD is a controlled psychoactive substance, and side effects are possible, it is important to seek medical advice and use caution when using LSD alongside other medications or substances.

 Those with the following contraindications should avoid LSD consumption: